Spa Business Plan Template & Example

 • The upscale day spa business is a proven business and has succeeded in communities throughout the United States.

-• Local competitors leave a large gap in the day spa market—there are low-cost providers ($30-50 for a facial), and an ultra-luxury beauty salon ($120+), but nothing in between.
+• Local competitors leave a gap in the day spa market.
+There are low-cost providers ($30-50 for a facial) and an ultra-luxury beauty salon ($120+), but nothing in between.

 Financial Highlights

-• Working capital: $120,000 to pay for Marketing, salaries, and lease costs until [Company Name] reaches break-even
+• Working capital: $120,000 to pay for Marketing, salaries, and lease costs until [Spa Name] reaches break-even

 Financial SummaryYear 1Year 2Year 3Year 4Year 5